tiwater/vibex/examples/quick-start/README.md

 ### 1. Basic Usage

-The simplest way to use Vibex:
+The simplest way to use VibeX:

 ```bash
 pnpm basic